flea2003/TrackAnomalyDetection/frontend/README.md

 ## Description of the files

-`tsconfig` - typescript configuration.
+`tsconfig` - Typescript configuration.

-`package.json` - the dependencies.
+`package.json` - the dependencies of the frontend.

 `package-lock.json` - fetched versions of the dependencies.